 +------------------------+

-👉 Security must be enforced at every layer, not just inside the cluster.
+π Security must be enforced at every layer—pipeline, control plane, workload, and cloud IAM—not only inside the cluster.

 securityContext: